 Are two twins a king?

-No, two twin beds do not equal the dimensions of a king size mattress.
+No, two twin beds together do not equal the dimensions of a king size mattress.
 There is no mattress size that is the equivalent of two twin mattresses placed side by side.
 Shoppers may become confused because two twin XL size mattresses pushed together equal a king size mattress, known as a split king bed.

 Is a twin bed good for adults?